tberroa/girodicer/README.md

 app would serve as the interface for the user, displaying information such as rooftop images and battery life.

 The drone provides a safer and cheaper alternative to removing ice dams compared to the dangers of manual removal or expensive roof heating solutions.

 # Demonstration Video
 ![girodicer](http://i64.tinypic.com/1zwiwlu.jpg)
-Demonstration video can be seen at https://youtu.be/1moHzR7YxcY.
+The demonstration video can be seen at https://youtu.be/1moHzR7YxcY.
+The video does not contain audio as it was used during a live presentation where my team and I spoke over the video.

+# Intel Cornell Cup Presentation
+The Girodicer project was an Intel COrnell Cup 2016 finalist.
+The presentation my team and I put together can be found at https://goo.gl/yNUlfs.

 # License
 MIT License